A recent study showed that keto doesn’t work like many people once thought it did…

 So if you’re suffering from a metabolic or autoimmune disease, keto may be a great approach.
 Because it HAS been studied and proven in that population.
 But I’m no doctor and that’s out of my scope of practice, I specialize in performance and body transformation.

 5.)
 Improves Insulin Sensitivity.

 This wasn’t tracked in the study unfortunately but along with the health markers and metabolic benefits shown with the fat mass reduction in the subjects, internally, we can somewhat prove that it may help this health marker as well.

 This is why I do believe in a keto, or just a generally lower carb and higher fat, approach periodically within a client’s protocol.
 Because if we can utilize carbs to build muscle, improve performance, and adhere better – we win.
-But at a certain point if we take that to an extreme, causing a bit of insulin resistance, OR we have a client who starts with us in a pretty insulin resistance state… we need to create that insulin sensitivity ASAP because carbs are not going to work as well as they could, until the insulin has returned to a healthier and more sensitive state.
+But at a certain point if we take that to an extreme, causing a bit of insulin resistance, OR we have a client who starts with us in an insulin resistance state… we need to create insulin sensitivity because carbs are not going to work as well as they could, until the insulin has returned to a healthier and more sensitive state.